 Being a signatory of the Paris Convention for the Protection of Industrial Property, one can file convention applications claiming priority in Bangladesh.
 A certified copy of the priority document is necessary for claiming priority.
 The same can be filed within 3 months from the date of filing the application in Bangladesh.

 In Bangladesh a trademark application can be filed in 45 classes: Classes 1 to 34 for goods and classes 35 to 45 is for service marks.

-Filling a Trademark in Bangladesh – A trademark application in Bangladesh can be filed for a single class only.
-Multi class trademark applications cannot be filed in Bangladesh.
+A trademark application in Bangladesh can be filed for a single class only.
+Multi-class trademark applications cannot be filed in Bangladesh.
 Application for a Trademark or a Priority Trademark Application claiming priority from a convention country can also be filed in Bangladesh within 6 months from the priority date.

-Official Examination of a Trademark in Bangladesh / Issuance of Office Action – After an application is filed, it is examined by the Registrar with regard to the distinctiveness, possibility of deceptiveness and conflicting trademarks.
-If an objection to a registration is raised, an official examination report will be issued by the Registrar within 6 months to 1 year, depending on the back log at the Registry.
+After an application is filed, it is examined by the Registrar with regard to the distinctiveness, possibility of deceptiveness, and conflicting trademarks.
+If an objection to registration is raised, an official examination report will be issued by the Registrar within 6 months to 1 year, depending on the backlog at the Registry.

 The above categories of marks may however be registered if the proprietor of the earlier trademark consents to it or there has been an honest concurrent use of the later mark.

 Further, the objections raised by the Registrar with regard to an application are forwarded to the applicant and the applicant has to file an appropriate reply with the supporting documents to the official objections within 90 days.
 The Registrar may accept the application on the basis of the reply and documents filed or may list the application for hearing.